 If you haven’t taken time to replace your air filters, you could be facing more problems than an increase in allergies.
 Dirty filters restrict airflow, which violates the designed specifications of the system, essentially causing cold air to build up in the system.
 If the cold air builds up enough, your system will freeze up its indoor coil, leading to more problems.

 A dirty filter also causes smaller issues like lack of efficiency or uneven cooling in your home or office.

 Tip: Don’t run your unit without a filter!

 Over time, your home’s drain line will clog without routine maintenance on your A/C unit.
 Ultimately, some very fine dirt will make its way through your filters, and build up around your coils.
 As the coil sweats, the condensate makes it way to the drain pan and eventually your home’s main drain line.
-This can contain skin dander.. mold.. essentially anything that grows.
+This can contain skin dander, mold, and an array of other growing bacteria.